WinterAxis/ESV-MD-Bible/The_Bible_esv/9_1_Samuel/1_Sam_4.md

 And she named the child Ichabod, saying, "The glory has departed from Israel!" because the ark of God had been captured and because of her father-in-law and her husband.

 ###### 22
-And she said, "The glory has departed from Israel, for the ark of God has been captured." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And she said, "The glory has departed from Israel, for the ark of God has been captured."

 ***